bia-technologies/lowkiq/README.md

 This difference is related to different queues structure.
 Sidekiq uses one list for all workers and fetches the job entirely for O(1).
-Lowkiq uses several data structures, including sorted sets for storing ids of jobs.
+Lowkiq uses several data structures, including sorted sets for keeping ids of jobs.
 So fetching only an id of a job takes O(log(N)).

 ## Queue

 Please, look at [the presentation](https://docs.google.com/presentation/d/e/2PACX-1vRdwA2Ck22r26KV1DbY__XcYpj2FdlnR-2G05w1YULErnJLB_JL1itYbBC6_JbLSPOHwJ0nwvnIHH2A/pub?start=false&loop=false&delayms=3000).

-Every job has following attributes:
+Every job has the following attributes:

 + `id` is a job identifier with string type.
-+ `payloads` is a sorted set of payloads ordered by it's score.
-Payload is an object.
-Score is a real number.
++ `payloads` is a sorted set of payloads ordered by its score.
+A payload is an object.
+A score is a real number.
 + `perform_in` is planned execution time.
-It's unix timestamp with real number type.
+It's a Unix timestamp with a real number type.
 + `retry_count` is amount of retries.
 It's a real number.

-For example, `id` can be an identifier of replicated entity.
+For example, `id` can be an identifier of a replicated entity.
-`payloads` is a sorted set ordered by score of payload and resulted by grouping a payload of job by it's `id`.
+`payloads` is a sorted set ordered by a score of payload and resulted by grouping a payload of the job by its `id`.
-`payload` can be a ruby object, because it is serialized by `Marshal.dump`.
+`payload` can be a ruby object because it is serialized by `Marshal.dump`.
-`score` can be `payload`'s creation date (unix timestamp) or it's incremental version number.
+`score` can be `payload`'s creation date (Unix timestamp) or it's an incremental version number.
-By default `score` and `perform_in` are current unix timestamp.
+By default, `score` and `perform_in` are current Unix timestamp.
 `retry_count` for new unprocessed job equals to `-1`, for one-time failed is `0`, so the planned retries are counted, not the performed ones.

-A job execution can be unsuccessful.
-In this case, its `retry_count` is incremented, new `perform_in` is calculated with determined formula and it moves back to a queue.
+Job execution can be unsuccessful.
+In this case, its `retry_count` is incremented, the new `perform_in` is calculated with determined formula, and it moves back to a queue.

 In case of `retry_count` is getting `>=` `max_retry_count` an element of `payloads` with less (oldest) score is moved to a morgue, rest elements are moved back to the queue, wherein `retry_count` and `perform_in` are reset to `-1` and `now()` respectively.